Eurotamandua

-Eurotamandua ("european Tamandua") is an extinct genus of mammal from extinct family Eurotamanduidae that lived during the middle Eocene.
+Eurotamandua ("European Tamandua") or European anteater, is an extinct genus of placental mammals from extinct family Eurotamanduidae and extinct order Afredentata from clade Pholidotamorpha.
+It lived during the middle Eocene in Europe.
+Eurotamandua fossils found in the Messel Pit in southwestern Germany.

+Characteristics and paleobiology

-A single fossil is known, coming from the Messel Pit in southwestern Germany.
+A single fossil is known, coming from the Messel Pit in Germany.
 Eurotamandua was about 90 cm long.
-Most palaeontologists now classify Eurotamandua as a pangolin.
-When its fossils were first discovered, Eurotamandua was originally thought to be an anteater, as it lacked the characteristic fused-hair scales of other pangolins.
-Eurotamanduas placement within the pangolins was made primarily because of a lack of the characteristic "xenarthran" joints found in all xenarthrans, including tamanduas.

-There is still much ambiguity in the taxonomy of all mammals prior to the Eocene, so there is the possibility that Eurotamandua was a primitive xenarthran.
-However, this is highly unlikely because all known fossil evidence indicates that xenarthrans existed exclusively in South America from the beginning of the Cenozoic era until the formation of the Panama land bridge 3 million years ago, after which they spread to North America (but never to Eurasia or Africa).
-Another possibility is that Eurotamandua belongs to another group of mammals which appeared around its time, the Afredentata (probably part of Afrotheria).
-Eurotamandua is currently thought to be a stem-pangolin, closer to crown pangolins than Palaeanodonta and Euromanis but more basal than Eomanis and Necromanis.

-Paleobiology

 Eurotamandua bears characteristics found in almost all ant-eating mammals: long claws, an elongated snout, and most likely the same long, sticky tongue.
 These features led Eurotamandua to be initially misclassified as a xenarthran anteater, which was common for many ant-eating mammals prior to the 20th century.
 Presumably it also fed on ants and termites.
 The generic name comments on the strong, albeit possibly superficial resemblance to modern arboreal anteaters of the genus Tamandua, especially with its long, prehensile tail.

+Classification and phylogeny

+History of taxonomy

+When its fossils were first discovered, Eurotamandua was originally thought to be an anteater related to genus Tamandua, and later as primitive member of Xenarthra.
+However, this classification was highly unlikely because all known fossil evidence indicates that xenarthrans existed exclusively in South America from the beginning of the Cenozoic era until the formation of the Panama land bridge (3 million years ago), after which they spread to North America, but never to Eurasia or Africa.
+Another possibility that arised at time was that Eurotamandua belongs to Afrotheria.

+Later studies set Eurotamanduas placement within the pangolins was made primarily because of a lack of the characteristic "xenarthran" joints found in all xenarthrans, including tamanduas.
+It was thought to be a primitive member of order Pholidota as it lacked the characteristic fused-hair scales of other pangolins.
+It was closer to suborder Eupholidota more than genus Euromanis.

+However, a 2026 studies found that this extinct genus of mammals is not member of order Pholidota, and is more closely related to order Palaeanodonta along side genus Euromanis.

 Phylogeny

-Phylogenetic position of genus Eurotamandua within order Pholidota.
+Phylogenetic position of genus Eurotamandua based on Rose (2026.) study: